Wild Trek Macaw Clay Lick

 Why Visit the Chuncho Clay Lick

-Immerse yourself in nature’s splendor and discover why the Chuncho Macaw Clay Lick is one of the Amazon’s most incredible destinations.
+Immerse yourself in the pure beauty of the Amazon and discover why the Chuncho Macaw Clay Lick is considered one of the most extraordinary and fascinating destinations in the world.

 Wild Trek Macaw Clay Lick